solderq35/312-midterm/README.md

 - After installing and booting up the Minecraft Launcher, go to Installations menu, then New Installation, then `release 1.18.2`
   - This is important because 1.18.2 client is needed based on the server installed (e.g. Java 17) in previous steps.
 Other versions of Minecraft Client may not be compatible!
   - Create the 1.18.2 installation and launch it
 - After launching 1.18.2 Minecraft client, select `Multiplayer`, then `Proceed`, then `Direct Connection`.
-Enter in the Public IPV4 address as stated on your EC2 instance.
+Enter in the Public IPV4 address as stated on your EC2 instance
 - Have fun on your server.
 Dig a hole in the ground